mikebridge/mikebridge.github.io/_posts/test/2017-05-03-getting-started-typescript-react-4.md

 correctly when I stacked the HOCs together unless I included an empty "OwnProps" declaration.
 That's where the `interface IWelcomeOwnProps {}` declaration comes from.*

+* Edit: [Here's an example](/react-router-4-query-string-hoc) of replacing react-router's missing QueryString parsing using an HOC.

 ### Conclusion

 Placing functionality into separate HOCs makes it much easier to reuse React components.
 Here we have